Est 1815 -

 1. James Roy married Catherine Thompson in 1850 in Enniskillen and is identified as a Constable in his marriage record.
-(He is not listed in the Royal Ulster Constabulary records so it is likely that he was a railway constable.)
+They are both "aged 22" with a note "Ages given as full over 21".
+It is probable that 22 simply means "over 21".
 Both their fathers are farmers.
 But where are they from?

-2. The Royal Irish Constabulary records 1816-1921 list a Jas Roy, aged 22 when he enlisted in 1837 [therefore born 1815] with birthplace Antrim and formerly a labourer.
+2. The Royal Irish Constabulary records 1816-1921 list a Jas Roy, aged 22 (= over 21?) when he enlisted in 1837 [therefore born 1815] with birthplace Antrim and formerly a labourer.
 He was transferred to Limerick 1 Dec 1850 but resigned on 18 Dec and married on 20 Dec.
-He was 35 when he married.
+This James would have been 35 when he married.
 If he is the father of James, John and Thomas he was 49 when Thomas was born so presumably his wife was younger than he was or he married twice.

 Ellie Roy has done some considerable research that included contact with Royal Ulster Constabulary Historical Society museum and received this explanation about Constables and marriage from researcher Robert Davison: